TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/04-loop.md

 > > ~~~
 > > {: .language-python}
 > {: .solution}
-{: .challenge}
+> {: .challenge}

 > ## Computing the Value of a Polynomial
 >
-> The built-in function `enumerate` takes a sequence (e.g. a list) and generates a
-> new sequence of the same length.
-Each element of the new sequence is a pair composed of the index
-> (0, 1, 2,...) and the value from the original sequence:
+> Would a satellite with a 12 noon descending  node be good for mapping landscape features?
+>
+> - Landsat 7 takes 16 days to image the whole earth surface.
+How many orbits does it make in that time?
+Its orbital period is 98.9 minutes.
+>
+> - What platform would you choose in each of the following applications?
+>   - Mapping forests on a continental scale.
+>   - Daily monitoring fence conditions on a farm.
+>   - Monitoring an actively burning forest fire that covers about 50ha.
+>   - Seasonal monitoring of crop growth and condition in large scale agriculture.
 >
 > ~~~
 > for idx, val in enumerate(a_list):
 >  # Do something using idx and val
 > ~~~
 > {: .language-python}
 >